ASPP’s Best Practices for Locating Copyright Owners of Photographic and Visual Art

 - Society of Illustrators (SI): http://www.societyillustrators.org

-Once you have exhausted your search using these resources, consult legal counsel about the business risks associated with using the work.
+Once you have exhausted your search using these resources and the author and copyright ownership of the work is still in doubt, consult legal counsel about the business risks associated with using the work.
 If you determine that the risk of infringement is low, be sure to maintain, in writing, what steps you took to locate the copyright owner and the date you took those steps.